Trident Audio 80B 500 Series EQ

 Begin with all boost/cut controls – those with center detents, set to their midway (‘0’) positions.
 Adjust the low and high mid-frequency sweep controls to their minimum positions (fully anticlockwise).
 The 50Hz high pass ‘Filter‘ switch should be in the out position.
 Set the frequency select switches controlling the high and low shelving sections, to 120Hz and 12kHz respectively.
 Lastly, set the ‘EQ’ switch to the ‘in’ position (the associated LED will illuminate).

-Rotation of the high-frequency shelving control in a clockwise direction emphasizes high frequencies while turning the control in an anti-clockwise direction from center attenuates high frequencies.
+Rotation of the high-frequency shelving control in a clockwise direction emphasizes high frequencies while turning the control in an anti-clockwise direction from the center attenuates high frequencies.

 Operating the ‘frequency select’ switch in the high-frequency section introduces a subtle change of emphasis to the affected high frequencies, as the shelving ‘knee’ is changed from 12kHz to 8kHz.
-Likewise, rotating the low-frequency shelving control in a clockwise direction will emphasize low frequencies, while turning the control in an anti-clockwise direction from center attenuates low frequencies.
+Likewise, rotating the low-frequency shelving control in a clockwise direction will emphasize low frequencies, while turning the control in an anti-clockwise direction from the center attenuates low frequencies.
 Adjusting the ‘frequency select’ switch in the low section introduces a subtle change of emphasis on the affected low frequencies by altering the shelving point from 120Hz down to 60Hz.

 The ‘low mid’ and ‘high mid’ equalizer sections are peaking filters.
 Adjustment of their parameters is achieved by the use of the boost/cut knob and its associated frequency sweep knob.
 Boost or cut of a given frequency is performed by moving that control from its center detent position: clockwise for boost, anti-clockwise to cut.
 The frequency to be boosted or cut is selected by the frequency sweep control knob.
 The range of frequencies of the ‘low mid’ control extends from 100Hz up to 1.5kHz.